jimmoffitt/alert_stream/docs/notes.md

     BLUESKY_PDS_URL = os.getenv("BLUESKY_PDS_URL")
 ```

 * Shared app configurations: Things like the check interval, paths, etc.
-* Things that users may want to change on the fly for testing and now convinience.
+* Things that users may want to change on the fly for testing and convenience.
 There may be a `verbose` flag for debugging purposes.